TheGor1lla/Cardstalker-python/README.md

 Simple, self-hostable app to monitor price changes on cardmarket and get notified about it.

+## Setup
+Enter your credentials in example.config.py and rename it to config.py.
+Then run the app with python3.

 ## ToDo v1.0
 * use env
 * Logging: